-Attendance is expected at all class sessions whether in-person or synchronous online (see weekly schedule below).
-You may miss one week of class without penalty.
-Because our class sessions are interactive and focused on writing and group work, your attendance and participation are essential.
-For every week of class you miss beyond one, your grade will be lowered by 1/3 of your overall grade (e.g., B would become B-, C+ would become C, etc.).
-University approved absences with documentation are exempt from this policy (ex. religious holidays, university athletics, etc.).
+Attendance is expected at all class sessions, but you may miss two classes without penalty (unexcused absences).
+Because our in-class sessions are interactive and focused on writing and group work (as well as only meeting in-person once a week), your attendance and participation are essential.
+For every class you miss beyond two, your grade will be lowered by 1/3 of your overall grade (e.g., B would become B-, C+ would become C, etc.).
+University approved absences are exempt from this policy (ex. religious holidays, university athletics, etc.).
 Absences due to medical concerns will be excused with appropriate documentation, provided the documentation is submitted within one week of the absence.
 Please see the COVID-19 policy below.
+Documentation must be provided for any excused absence.
+Attendance will be taken at each class session.